999fg/FilterShare/README.md

 # FilterShare

-Installation Guide & User Manual
+##Installation Guide & User Manual

+###Installation
-Installation: Git clone the application to your repository and install it through Android Studio.
+Git clone the application to your repository and install it through Android Studio.

 •	Minimum Android API Support: API 21(Lollipop)